Intellectual Property for Dummies: Everything You Need to Know

 To secure a trademark, one can either begin using a logo, name, slogan, or other mark of identification for a commercial purpose and file for a trademark based off its distinct commercial usefulness or file an intent-to-use application, securing a trademark for future use.

 If you need further help than this guide to intellectual property for dummies can provide, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.